maiconkf/gulp.spritesmith.3x/README.md

 }
 ```

-For now, only .css is supported.
+For now, only .css, .scss, .stylus and .json is supported.